Parseur: Email and PDF Data Extraction

 |---|---|

-| Extraction Engines | AI engine, Zonal OCR, text parsing |
+| Extraction engines | AI engine, Zonal OCR, text parsing |

 | SDK | Python 3.8+ with CLI and webhook management (parseur-py) |

-| Supported Formats | Emails, PDFs (native/scanned), images, spreadsheets, text files, HTML |
+| Supported formats | Emails, PDFs (native/scanned), images, spreadsheets, text files, HTML |

-| OCR Capabilities | Handwriting recognition, 160+ languages and scripts |
+| OCR capabilities | Handwriting recognition, 60+ languages and scripts |

-| Documents Processed | 100+ million (as of 2025) |
+| Documents processed | 100+ million (as of 2025) |

-| Accuracy Claims | 98-99% combining OCR, ML, and NLP (self-reported) |
+| Accuracy claims | 98-99% combining OCR, ML, and NLP (self-reported) |

-| Integrations | Google Sheets, Zapier, Microsoft Power Automate, Make, webhooks |
+| Integrations | Google Sheets, Zapier, Microsoft Power Automate, Make, QuickBooks, webhooks, 6,000+ apps |

 | API | Webhooks and Python SDK (parseur-py on PyPI) |

-| Privacy Policy | Customer data never used for AI training |
+| Privacy policy | Customer data never used for AI training |

-| Compliance | Pursuing SOC 2 and HIPAA certification (not yet certified) |
+| Compliance | SOC 2 compliant; HIPAA certification in progress; EU hosting with GDPR compliance |

-| Customer Distribution | 50% US, 30% European, 20% other regions |
+| Customer distribution | 50% US, 30% European, 20% other regions |

-| Third-Party Rating | 4.8/5 across 59 reviews on Capterra |
+| Third-party rating | 4.8/5 across 59 reviews on Capterra |

 Resources